 Sometimes out-of-sync libidos can build resentment, which thwarts intimacy.
 Being open and honest about how you’re feeling is vital, and Pamela urges couples not to fall into the trap of simply fulfilling a perceived sexual obligation.

-“Feeling that your husband or your partner is hankering for it … it can actually push yourself away because you know what they’re wanting and you’re not in the mood, and so you’re sort of distancing and they’re coming after you which creates that circle.”
+“Feeling that your husband or your partner is hankering for it … it can actually push you away because you know what they’re wanting and you’re not in the mood, and so you’re sort of distancing and they’re coming after you which creates that circle.”

 “So then you’re going … ‘God, look, I’ll just have sex’ … it can be the type of sex that your partner might think, well they’re just doing it for me to make me feel better.
 When a partner starts to feel that, that can be very hurtful for them.
 You would like to have some connection instead of sort of lying there and going through the motions and thinking, ‘Okay, well that’s done.'”